EARLY ASSURANCE UNDERGRAD ADMISSION REQUIREMENTS

 - All grade point averages and BCPM grade point averages are calculated using AMCAS policies and practices.
 Essentially, in no case are grades forgiven or expunged if the course is re-taken and a higher grade is earned regardless of any undergraduate institution’s academic forgiveness policies.
 AMCAS data is considered official for all GPA decisions.

 - “CI” in the “Required MCAT Score” section refers to “Confidence Interval.”
 NEOMED will recognize the AAMC Confidence Intervals in effect at the time of AMCAS Early Assurance Application for Admission.
 At present, the MCAT Confidence Interval is plus or minus two points.
-This means that while the minimum required admission score is a 502 for any single sitting of the MCAT, NEOMED will recognize that a score of 500 is sufficient to meet NEOMED’s Early Assurance Admission standards.
-The same pattern is in effect where a score of 505 will be interpreted as meeting the 507 minimum and a score of 512 will be recognized as meeting the 514 minimum score.
+This means that while the minimum required admission score is a 500 for any single sitting of the MCAT, NEOMED will recognize that a score of 498 is sufficient to meet NEOMED’s Early Assurance Admission standards.

 - All MCAT scores will consist of the best total score of all four sub-test scores summed from a single test date sitting.
 A candidate’s AMCAS Early Assurance Application for Admission dataset will be the official source of MCAT data.
 NEOMED does not require EAP candidates to meet minimum MCAT sub-score thresholds.